ibm-cloud-docs/event-notifications/en-destination-sms-custom.md

    Add the phone numbers prefixed with _+_ followed by the _country code_, with comma (,) as separator between the numbers.

-Make sure that the phone numbers added belong to the destination supported countries, else SMS delivery may fail.
+Ensure that the phone numbers added belong to the destination supported countries, otherwise SMS delivery may fail.
 {: note}

 1. Click **Create subscription**.
 The recipient automatically receives initial message that they have been invited to subscribe to the topic.
 This is the `opt-in` message.